 The first police department headquarters was located on West Bay Avenue near Route 9 on the second floor of what was then the municipal building.
-That building was originally constructed in 1910 as Barnegat’s first Post Office.
+That building was originally constructed in 1910 as Barnegat’s first post office.

 In 1981, the department moved to its current location at 900 West Bay Avenue.
-Other than a small addition, the building that housed the department’s 14 officers in 1981 is the same one that houses the 44 officers who work for the department today.
+Other than a small addition, the building that housed the agency’s 14 officers in 1981 is the same one that houses the 51 officers who work for the department today.

 In 2002, Sarah Girgenti was hired as the department’s first female officer.
 The next two years saw the addition of three more female officers giving the department the highest percentage of female officers in Ocean County.

 In 2004, Barnegat PD transitioned fully from shotguns to patrol rifles (Colt M4) becoming what is believed to be the first agency in New Jersey to deploy patrol rifles as the only agency long guns.

 In 2004, Barnegat PD installed mobile data computers in all of its marked patrol cars, vastly increasing officer capabilities and efficiencies while in the field.

 In 2005, Joseph Manger was appointed Chief of Police.
 Manger was a veteran of Woodbridge PD before joining the Barnegat force in 1975.
 Manger started the Detective Bureau within the Barnegat Police Department as the first detective and created many of the processes and procedures still in place today.
 With his appointment as Chief, Manger represented the first change in leadership for the department in over two decades.
 Manger engineered the first major restructuring of the department’s organizational structure since its inception and was the driving force behind the professionalization of the police department through the pursuit of accreditation.

 In March of 2005, Barnegat PD issued QuikClot Hemostatic Agent to its officers, becoming one of the first agencies in the state to provide the unique treatment for traumatic bleeding control.